inverno-io/inverno-dist/README.md

 ...
 ```

-It is also possible to create platform specific package such as `.deb` or a `.msi` by defining particular formats in the Inverno Maven plugin configuration:
+It is also possible to package platform specific application distribution in `.deb` or `.msi` package formats and/or `zip` archive format by defining particular package and/or archive formats in the Inverno Maven plugin configuration:

 ```xml
 <project>